 12) Entry Fees, Tournament Registration and Identification: All contestants shall be a member of the REDFISH RIVALRY SERIES.
 All teams shall display an official REDFISH RIVALRY SERIES sticker on its boat, if available, on each member’s shirt during tournament hours and weigh-in.
 The entry fee for each event is $300.00 per, two-person team.
 All entry fees are non-refundable, and are in consideration for holding a team’s spot and calculation of projected winnings for tournament officials.

 13) Boat, Motor and Horsepower Regulations:.
 Each boat must have all required U.S. Coast Guard safety equipment.
-In addition, each boat must have a properly aerated live-well, which is one that is reasonably likely to sustain the life of three REDFISH under the circumstances.
-The Tournament Director shall have the sole responsibility for determining whether aeration and capacity is adequate.
-Live-wells will be inspected upon checkout on the morning of the tournament.
 ALL BOATS MUST BE EQUIPPED WITH AN OPERABLE IGNITION KILL SWITCH.
 The kill switch device must be attached to the driver's body anytime the combustion engine is operating.
 Anytime the combustion engine is operating and in gear, there must be a driver in the driver's seat in full control of the boat.
 Any fuel tanks that are not installed by the boat manufacturer are prohibited.
 Fuel may be carried only in factory installed (built-in) fuel tanks.
 Any additional fuel used during the tournament day must be purchased from a retail facility open to the public.